omervk/ts2avsc/README.md

    2. long types
    3. decimal
    4. duration
-   5. docs
-   6. aliases
+   5. aliases
-   7. default values
+   6. default values
-   8. order (fields)
+   7. order (fields)
-   9. enums
+   8. enums
-   10. arrays
+   9. arrays
-   11. maps
+   10. maps
-   12. unions (ts -> avro)
+   11. unions (ts -> avro)
-   13. fixed
+   12. fixed
-   14. type references
+   13. type references
-   15. not just the interface in the same file
+   14. not just the interface in the same file
-   16. run tests on the serializer/deserializer to make sure they do what they're supposed to
+   15. run tests on the serializer/deserializer to make sure they do what they're supposed to

 Copyright 2022 Omer van Kloeten